-In some briefs this section is called the ‘Research Objectives’.
+In some briefs, this section is called the ‘Research Objectives’.
 By calling is the ‘Insight Objectives’ we focus on what we want to know and our needed outcomes rather than the process.

-If there are some specific questions you need answered, this is where you put it.
+If there are some specific questions you need to be answered, this is where you put it.
 To remove duplication and to show how the information relates to your needs, I like to list information needs under their respective Insight Objective.
 This approach also clearly shows any scope drift, errors in your thinking, and how the insights build into the ultimate Business Objective.

-Information Needs that do not relate to a specific Insight Objective can go under a ‘Other Information Needs’ heading to tell consultant and others in your organisation the order of priority for research design priority.
+Information Needs that do not relate to a specific Insight Objective can go under an ‘Other Information Needs’ heading to tell consultant and others in your organisation the order of priority for research design priority.

 It is tempting to write down every question you have and even prescribe what measures a consultant should use.
 Like creative briefs, avoid bloating the brief with mandatories that are not actually mandatory.
 Long Information Needs directly impact research costs and your budget.

 “Give me the freedom of a tight brief” – David Ogilvy